Tanvik-VP/Machine_Learning/Machine Learning/Linear_Regression/README.md

-# Linear Regression in Machine Learning
+# Linear Regression in Machine Learning.

 Linear Regression is a fundamental supervised learning algorithm used for predicting a continuous outcome variable (also called the dependent variable) based on one or more predictor variables (independent variables).
 It assumes a linear relationship between the input features and the target variable.